Srimanas0212/pv-energy-harvesting-system/documents/04-ldo.md

 ### 4.5.1 Topology

-A digitally programmable resistor divider (see `images/fig4.6-feedback-resistors.png`) output voltage `VO` is controlled by varying the resistance of the lower resistor string via `S1`/`S0`.
+A digitally programmable resistor divider (see [Feedback Resistors](../images/4.6-Feedback.png) ) output voltage `VO` is controlled by varying the resistance of the lower resistor string via `S1`/`S0`.

 ### 4.5.2 Programming Logic